 Aphids are tiny little bugs that are, unfortunately, in most gardens.
 You will know you have them if your plants begin to wilt, look discolored, or are becoming deformed.

-Also, where they feed on your plants, they often leave a sticky substance behind that you’ll often find coating your plants.
+Also, where they feed on your plants, they often leave a sticky substance called honeydew behind.

-You can get rid of aphids by spraying your plants with cold water.
+You can get rid of aphids by spraying your plants with a blast of water.
 This will usually cause them to dislodge themselves.
 You can also try sprinkling your plants with flour as well.

 But prevention is often the best answer.
-Inviting beneficial bugs (such as wasps) into your garden will make the aphids prey.
+Try inviting beneficial bugs (such as wasps) into your garden.

 Also, companion planting helps a lot when dealing with aphids.
-Aphids are not fond of catnip, which could be planted around your garden to deter their entrance.
+Aphids are not fond of catnip, which could be planted around your cabbage patch to deter their entrance.